confluentinc/kafka-connect-hdfs/docs/index.rst

   enabled, the connector automatically creates a Hive external partitioned table for each topic exported to HDFS.

-* **Schema Evolution**: The connector supports schema evolution and different schema compatibility.
-  When the connector observes a schema change, it will project to the proper schema according to the schema compatibility configuration specified in the connector config.
-In case of schema compatibility is specified ``BACKWARD``, ``FORWARD`` and ``FULL``, Hive integration is also supported.
-The Hive table contains the proper table schema that can be used to query the data of the topic ingested with different schema.
+* **Schema Evolution**: The connector supports schema evolution and different schema compatibility rules.
+When the connector observes a schema change, it will project to the proper schema according to the ``schema.compatibility`` configuration.
+Hive integration is supported if ``BACKWARD``, ``FORWARD`` and ``FULL`` is specified for ``schema.compatibility`` and the Hive table have the proper table schema to query the whole data under a topic written with different schemas.

 * **Secure HDFS and Hive Metastore**: The connector supports Kerberos authentication and thus works with secure HDFS and Hive metastore.